alice-biometrics/onboarding-ios/README.md

 }
 ```

-Where `sandboxToken` is a temporal token for testing the technology in a development/testing environment.
+The `sandboxToken` is a temporal token for testing the technology in a development/testing environment.

 An `email` parameter in `UserInfo` is required to associate it to an ALiCE Onboarding `user_id`.
 You can also add some additional information from your user as `firstName` and `lastName`.